This post contains links which earn me a small commission at no cost to you.

 Berlin Travel Resources

-I want you to have the best trip, and hopefully this Germany bucket list helps inspire you to plan a trip to Germany.
+I want you to have the best trip to Berlin and Germany, and hopefully this guide to the best castles in Germany is helpful.
 But there are lots more tips on the site!

 - 101 Best Things to do in Berlin